 Aron: There’s a way that we’re called to live.
 There’s a way that life is designed to work.
 And when we’re outside of that, everything is really, really hard.
 But when we do it the way that God designed it to be, it feels easy.
 When couples or individuals end therapy, I’m like, who wants to go back to the old way?

-And there was just like, oh no, not at all.
+And they’re just like, oh no, not at all.
 How much easier is this week?
 Oh, it’s so much easier, but it’s so hard to get to the easier way because it’s scary and risky and it takes a lot of hard work.
 But when you get to the other side, that journey is so worth the effort.
 The rewards are good.

 And probably even greater because of the effort required to get there in the first place.